AJGreaves/bootstrap-grid-demo/README.md

 - GDPR compliant pop-up screen - Allows all new visitors to the website to approve or deny the processing of their personal data.
 Ensures the business complies with the EU data protection law. - Javascript Needed
+- Create a youtube video of myself demonstrating the site and explaining the different aspects.
+Add this link to the website too.

 ## Technologies Used